 You may wonder why you should take my advice on this.
 I am certainly not all-knowing.
 But as a yoga teacher, I feel it’s my duty to offer this advice.
 The entire training in yoga is about remaining open in the body, heart, and mind, regardless of circumstances.
 We develop this training for the rest of our lives.

 Our work is to live fully in the present moment, even the most dreadful, boring, and seemingly meaningless moments.
-To do this, we’re required to make peace with the past and to admit that whatever happened in the past is what has led to this moment, right here, right now.
-We can remain hopeful and positive about the future knowing that everything that is about to happen will have a purpose.
+To do this, we’re required to make peace with the past and admit that whatever happened led to this moment, right here, right now.
+We can remain hopeful and positive about the future knowing that everything to come has a purpose.

 In Yoga, we respect our lineage of teachers who have passed on this wisdom and most of us express our gratitude for them and the practice itself whenever we come to the mat.

-~ After getting out of bed each morning, touch the floor or even bow down on the ground and give thanks for the new day that was given to us. ~
+- After getting out of bed each morning, touch the floor or even bow down on the ground and give thanks for the new day given to you.

 I value all of you and am so delighted to have you in my life.
 Happy Thanksgiving every day!